uv10000/CarND-Capstone/writeup_capstone_project_Ulrich_Voll.md

 Consider current pose, and the vector connecting the closest waypoint and its predecessor in order to find out if the closest waypoint is ahead of or behind the vehicle using elementary geometry (scalar products ...).

-If the closes waypoint it is indeed behind, takt the next waypoint.
+If the closes waypoint it is indeed behind, take the next waypoint.
 This resembles a ceil()-operator, rounding to the next largest discrete value.

 ---
 ### 1.3 self.publish_waypoints(closest_waypoint_id)